Litigants in person in Northern Ireland

 The Litigants in Person in Northern Ireland project, funded by the Nuffield Foundation, is in its second phase.
 The first phase was a qualitative research study that looked at people who were involved in civil or family court proceedings without representation by a lawyer.
 It took place from April 2016 to July 2018.

 The first phase study, called ‘Litigants in person in Northern Ireland: barriers to legal participation,’ investigated the experiences of litigants in person (LIPs) to assess their access to justice rights, including the right of LIPs to a fair trial.
 It also tested a model of providing advice on legal procedures to LIPs to see whether it was effective.
 We made 40 recommendations to help change the situation that LIPs face in their legal proceedings.
+The results and recommendations of the study can be found in this section.

 The second phase of the work builds on some of the recommendations from the first study.
 It is called ‘Understanding and Supporting Legal Participation for Litigants in Person’ and it started in October 2019 with funds again from The Nuffield Foundation.
 Read more about this phase of the project.